vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] multi-checkpoint support
 - [ ] check and if reqd expose checkpointing API

+### Low Priority Tasks / Ideas

+- [ ] Formalize a loadarch file schema (maybe JSON)
+- [ ] Add spike PMP dumping capabilities
+- [ ] Read LiveSim paper again
+    - Focus on how they do offline trace clustering
+- [ ] Add additional caching hash based on simulator hash

+#### VPI-Based State Injection

+- Potentially faster than force-based state injection and avoids having to DPI between C and SystemVerilog
+- Use `vpi_put_value_array` to inject a 2d reg with a C array
+- Some more VPI usage examples: https://stackoverflow.com/questions/76734050/how-to-read-memory-value-at-a-specific-location-using-vpi-and-verilator

+#### Checkpoint Execution Validation

+- We need to check that after N instructions of a checkpoint that the arch state in RTL sim matches what we expect from spike
+- Defer this until we have the full flow working since we won't know all the parameters for the scripts involved until then
+- Ideally we can just dump spike checkpoints (without memory, just loadarch) and diff that with a loadarch generated from RTL sim
+- [ ] Script to dump checkpoints of every ISA test with -p variant
+- [ ] Run complex -v test w/ atomics
+- [ ] Run riscv-tests benchmarks

 ### Embedding Analysis

 - Need to figure out what the variance of the golden IPC is for a given centroid.
 How predictable is the IPC?